Mastek Blog

 Learning: Continuously adapting testing

-• The highest level of testing maturity sees reduced testing risk and optimised quality and costs.
+• The highest level of testing maturity sees reduced testing risk and optimized quality and costs.
 Improvement has become preventative rather than reactive and quality is being actively controlled throughout the delivery lifecycle

 • The team has a culture of continuous improvement and a knowledge-sharing community to remove any repetition of poor practice and to innovate better ways of working